 - Unroll dough onto an ungreased baking sheet, separate into 8 triangles.

-- Spread each triangle with 1 tsp chocolate spread and 1 tsp almond butter.
+- Spread each triangle with 1 teaspoon chocolate spread and 1 teaspoon almond butter.

 - Sprinkle each triangle with a pinch of cinnamon.